 top of page

-My specialization lies in the diagnosis of various neurological diseases.
+We specialize in the diagnosis and treatment of various neurological diseases.

 Female Medical Research Scientist Workin